sozu-proxy/sozu/doc/getting_started.md

 >
 > The `--locked` flag tells cargo to stick to dependencies versions as specified in `Cargo.lock`
 > and thus prevent dependencie breaks.

-Build the sozuctl executable to manage the reverse proxy:

-`cd ctl && cargo build --release --locked`

-This will create the `sozu` executable for the reverse proxy, and `sozuctl` to command it.

 [ru]: https://rustup.rs
 [cr]: https://crates.io/